rafaelgou/the-phpjs-local-docs-collection/README.md

 ## Where are the docs sources?

-If it's possible, direct download in HTML
+* If it's possible, direct download in HTML from the original website;

-Then I'd made a search on  http://readthedocs.org - and downloaded from there.
+* Then I make a search on  http://readthedocs.org - and downloaded from there;

-If it's possible, I'd compiled from the sources.
+* If it's available , I compile from the sources;

-If the docs are on Markdow I'd used https://github.com/rafaelgou/doc-renderer to render on-the-fly from sources.
+* If the docs are on Markdown so I use [Doc Renderer](https://github.com/rafaelgou/doc-renderer) to render on-the-fly from sources;

-Some was taken from `apt-get install bla-docs`
+* Some docs I get from `apt-get install bla-docs`;

-If still not avaliable, brute-force `wget` and manual cleaning was the last try.
+* If it's still not avaliable, brute-force `wget` and manual cleaning is the last try.

 ## What is still missing?

-Good Javascript, DOM and CSS references are not available for download (if you find anywhere, tell me!).
+A REALLY good HTML, Javascript, DOM and CSS references are not available for download (if you find anywhere, tell me!).
+There's nothing like https://developer.mozilla.org/ in my opinion, but it's hard to compile it.

-But you can run a local instace of [DocHub](https://github.com/rgarcia/dochub), it's pretty awesome!
+But you can run a local instace of [DocHub](https://github.com/rgarcia/dochub) NodeJS project, it's pretty awesome!
+Don't waste your time, get this stuff! (but DON'T try to update it's resources, it's broken, at least for me).

-## What is in the list?
+## What is on the list?

 Here we go: